-You may or may not have noticed that air pollution is worse during the winter months.
-Most people are surprised by this fact, as they expect air pollution to be worse during the summer months.
+You may or may not have noticed that air pollution can be worse during the winter months.
+Most people are surprised by this, as they expect air pollution to be worse during the summer months.
 What might explain this peculiar phenomenon?
-There are actually several reasons to consider when discussing air quality and cold weather.
+In reality, certain pollutants are worse in warmer months and others during the colder months.

 The Relationship Between Cold Air and Air Pollutants

-If possible, try to be more cognizant of your energy usage this winter.
-For example, wear an extra layer and allow your car to warm up on the way to your destination.
+If possible, try to be more cognizant of your energy usage and household habits this winter.
 The world’s air is already extremely polluted, and adding to that pollution when the weather is cold only serves to create a more toxic atmosphere.

-Also keep in mind that outdoor air pollution makes it way indoors.
-The cold air that traps pollutants near the surface and limits air circulation, diluting air pollution in the process, means potentially worse indoor air pollution during winter too!
+Also, keep in mind that outdoor air pollution makes its way indoors!
+The cold air that traps pollutants near the surface and limits air circulation means worse indoor air pollution during winter too!
 Consider healthy home habits and source control steps, or IAQ home system upgrades to create a healthier indoor environment all winter long.